Hurricane Idalia grinds through northern Florida

 US President Joseph Biden on Wednesday said he discussed the storm with DeSantis, who is seeking the Republican nomination to challenge Biden in the 2024 presidential election.

 Biden said they shared a desire to help Floridians.
-"This is not about politics, it's about taking care of the people of the state," Biden told reporters.
+"This is not about politics, it's about taking care of the people of the state," he told reporters.

 Criswell said earlier that more than 1,000 personnel from FEMA's rapid assessment teams were ready to hit the ground to assess storm damage once Idalia passes.

-It was the fourth major hurricane to strike Florida in the past seven years, following Irma in 2017, Michael in 2018 and Ian, which peaked at Category 5, last September.
+It was the fourth major hurricane to strike Florida in the past seven years, following Irma in 2017, Michael in 2018 and Ian, which peaked at Category 5, in September last year.